Human Development Center

 10:00 AM - Welcome with Will Johnson

-10:15 AM - Disability Policy, Mutual Aid, and Community Building with Dom Kelly of New Disabled South
+10:15 AM - Disabled Voters and New Disabled South with Dom Kelly of New Disabled South

-10:50 AM - Building Care Networks with Louisiana Mutual Aid Groups with Lillian DeJean, Roishetta Sibley Ozane of Vessel Project of Louisiana, Jessica Michot of Trach Mommas, Leonardo Meza-Juarez of Feeding Others Outreach and Distribution (F.O.O.D)
+11:00 AM - Building Care Networks with Louisiana Mutual Aid Groups: Roishetta Sibley Ozane of Vessel Project of Louisiana, Jessica Michot of Trach Mommas, Leonardo Meza-Juarez of Feeding Others Outreach and Distribution (F.O.O.D), and facilitatated by with Lillian DeJean of the Louisiana Youth Leadership Forum

 Day 1 Speakers